Connect with others who understand.

 See answer

-Hidradenitis suppurativa (HS) can be challenging to diagnose.
-HS is frequently misdiagnosed as a more common skin condition such as acne, boils, cysts, or folliculitis (inflamed hair follicles).
-As a result, people with HS experience an average delay in diagnosis of seven years.
+Diagnose hidradenitis suppurativa (HS) can be challenging.
+HS is frequently misdiagnosed as a more common skin condition such as acne, boils, cysts, or folliculitis (inflamed follicular structures within your skin that grow hair).
+People with HS experience a delay in diagnosis of seven to 10 years on average.
+This can result in delaying treatment that could greatly improve their quality of life.

 How Is Hidradenitis Suppurativa Diagnosed?

-Your doctor is evaluating three primary factors when diagnosing HS:
+Your dermatology team will typically evaluate three primary factors when diagnosing HS:

 Diagnostic Tests and What They Show